 Also in 1942 German troops founded 'Soldatensender Lappland' in Rovaniemi on 297 kHz with 20kW.
 It was said to be operating with 15kW during 1943.

 We hope to increase our reach with a more powerful transmitter and better antenna.
 Along with this we plan to include other languages as we really hope to keep alive the heritage of longwave broadcasting and make it work in this modern world.
-It's said that there are still millions of radios capable of receiving LW and even today new radios are being built with LW still present.
+It's said that there are still millions of radios capable of receiving LW and even today new radios are being built with LW included.

-Copyright © 2024 Arctic Radio Network - All Rights Reserved.
+Copyright © 2025 Arctic Radio Network - All Rights Reserved.